Force majeure: Purpose

 Because of the different interpretations of force majeure across legal systems, it is common for contracts to include specific definitions of force majeure, particularly at the international level.
 Some systems limit force majeure to an Act of God (such as floods, earthquakes, hurricanes, etc.) but exclude human or technical failures (such as acts of war, terrorist activities, labor disputes, or interruption or failure of electricity or communications systems).
 The advisory point is in drafting of contract make distinction between act of God and other shape of force majeure.

 As a consequence, force majeure in areas prone to natural disaster requires a definition of the magnitude of the event for which force majeure could be considered as such in a contract.
-As an example, in a highly seismic area a technical definition of the amplitude of motion at the site could be established on the contract, based for example on probability of occurrence studies.
-This parameter or parameters can later be monitored at the construction site (with a commonly agreed procedure).
+As an example, in a highly seismic area a contract could establish a technical definition of the amplitude of motion at the site, based for example on probability of occurrence studies.
+This parameter or parameters would later be monitored at the construction site (with a commonly agreed procedure).
 An earthquake could be a small shaking or damaging event.
 The occurrence of an earthquake does not imply the occurrence of damage or disruption.
 For small and moderate events it is reasonable to establish requirements for the contract processes; for large events it is not always feasible or economical to do so.
 Concepts such as 'damaging earthquake' in force majeure clauses do not help to clarify disruption, especially in areas where there are no other reference structures or most structures are not seismically safe.